5.4.1 Choice of court

 Choice of court for recovery action

-The Registrar cannot take legal action in more than one court, at the same time, for the same debt.
+The Registrar cannot take legal action in more than 1 court, at the same time, for the same debt.
 The Registrar must choose the court in which to take recovery action.

-Example: The Registrar cannot use the Family Court if there is already legal action for recovery taking place in a local court for the same debt, unless the action in the local court is formally discontinued.
+Example: The Registrar cannot use the Federal Circuit and Family Court of Australia if there is already legal action for recovery taking place in a local court for the same debt, unless the action in the local court is formally discontinued.